-Android 3.0 Honeycomb won't be coming to phones [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Android 3.0 Honeycomb won't be coming to phones [UPDATED]Alex Wagner - Editorial Director of News and Content

 Is Honeycomb coming to phones?
 There's been a lot of will it-won't it speculation on the subject, but now it appears that we've got the final answer to that very question.
 Speaking with PCMag, Google spokesperson Andrew Kovacs said that, for now, Android 3.0 will be exclusively available on tablets like the XOOM and G-Slate.
 After seeing all of the awesome 3.0 features at Google's event yesterday, it'd be understandable if you were upset at Kovacs' statement, but don't fret just yet.
 The spokesperson said that "Features will arrive on phones over time," although he didn't go into any more detail.